jonathanwidmer/Programming2Portfolio/README.md

 > This is a number guessing game where the user guesses a number, but our assignment was to store the users data, such as name, time spent playing the game, etc. and output it to a txt file.

 2D array chessboard: https://github.com/jonathanwidmer/Programming2Portfolio/tree/main/projects/ChessBoard
 > This project displays a chess board made from a 2D array.
+This was my introduction to learning about 2D arrays and how to use them.

 My programming group project: https://github.com/jonathanwidmer/programmingroupproject
 > I was in a group of 4 people, and together we made a project of a game where you traverse through a maze of dinosaurs to reach a goal.
 It was a lot of fun working on it.
 We have 2 Windows versions(32 and 64 bit) and a Mac OS version.